The History of AI: A Timeline of Artificial Intelligence

 Deep Blue

-In 1996, IBM had its computer system Deep Blue—a chess-playing program—compete against then-world chess champion Gary Kasparov in a six-game match-up.
+In 1996, IBM had its computer system Deep Blue—a chess-playing computer program—compete against then-world chess champion Gary Kasparov in a six-game match-up.
 At the time, Deep Blue won only one of the six games, but the following year, it won the rematch.
 In fact, it took only 19 moves to win the final game.

 Deep Blue didn’t have the functionality of today’s generative AI, but it could process information at a rate far faster than the human brain.
 In one second, it could review 200 million potential chess moves.